Knowledge base

 Preamble

-- This does not apply to WordPress, which can be backed up and then restored via:
+- This does not concern WordPress, which can be backed up and restored via:

 - On the FTP server, the files corresponding to the different backups are available under